Monday, June 13, 2011

 I sure don’t.

 I don’t know about you, but when I wake up, it’s all about me.
 How late did I want to sleep in, what do I want to do today, what outfit will look best on me tonight, what do I want to eat and drink and say and sing and write?
-The list is endless, peppered with
+The list is endless, peppered with I’s and me’s and my’s.
+When I sit down and really look at myself, I come to the very unpleasant conclusion that I am a selfish person.

 Confession #2—I don’t want to be writing this post right now.
 I’d much rather be typing my latest angst-filled fanfic (which, by the way, I can post online and get feedback—i.e. praise—from my readers), or watching Alias with my dad, or delving into one of the 5 books I’ve started reading.
 The last thing I want to be doing right now is scrawling letters across a page, helping other girls learn how to be beautiful in God’s sight.

 And you know why that is?
 Because I don’t feel very beautiful right now.
-I feel torn and beaten down, empty and used up, as if I’ve given everything I have to offer away in search of satisfaction—
+I feel torn and beaten down, empty and used up, as if I’ve given everything I have to offer away in search of satisfaction—pleasure—for myself.
+I don’t like what God is trying to tell me, so I’m running away from His voice, trying to drown it out with music and TV and emotions and praise—all from the lips of humans.

 I am a very selfish person.

 The funny thing is, this post is supposed to be about spending time with God.
 It’s supposed to give a wonderful analogy of flowers and God’s voice.
 My vision for this post was to leave you with an image in your head of you as the flower, and God as the Gardener—the Caretaker of the plant leaning down to talk to it, to breathe that life-giving CO2 onto its petals.
 What am I talking about?
 Flowers—plants—need carbon dioxide to live.
 That’s why you’ll hear some people say that people who talk to their plants end up with healthier flowers (or fruits, etc), because, when we talk, we expel carbon dioxide in our breath.
 So, when I pitched this idea to Ruth, I said that I wanted to make a point about time spent listening to God’s voice being essential to cultivating gentle and quiet spirits.
 Because it is.
-It is
+It isabsolutely essential.

 I still want to make that point.
-But I want to make it all the more forcefully by giving you myself as an example of what happens when you don’t spend time listening—really
+But I want to make it all the more forcefully by giving you myself as an example of what happens when you don’t spend time listening—really listening—to God’s voice.

 I said earlier that I felt empty, used up, as if I had nothing to offer God (because I’ve spent it all on seeking to please myself), and therefore was running from Him.
 I felt a lot like Eve must have, after she ate from the forbidden fruit—I’ve been hiding, because I’ve been afraid.
 Afraid of disappointing God, of letting Him down.
 Some part of my mind kept saying, “If He knew that you’d rather be doing anything else but spending time with Him, He’d be so disappointed.”
 Well, guess what?
 He does know.
 And I’ve been pretty ridiculous, telling myself otherwise.